[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 We can see that many existing models have low scores on Tau-Bench.
 For example, in the Airline scenario, whether it’s Claude 3.7 Sonnet, Claude 4 Sonnet, or Claude 4 Opus, the success rate is only about 60%.
 Why do top models score so low?

 After our own testing, we made some interesting discoveries.
-Our baseline is using Claude 4 Sonnet.
+Our baseline was using Claude 4 Sonnet.
 We found that letting the model think on its own once sometimes results in inaccurate outcomes.

 Therefore, we adopted a method known in academia as “Sequential Revision”, which is also the method we use at Pine AI.
 Whenever the Agent is about to send information to the user or perform an irreversible operation (such as modifying an order or canceling a ticket), it first calls another “judge” model.